 Today’s go-cashless era demands that businesses accept credit card payments from clients.
 With this, businesses have more customers and they easily trace transactions.
 However, businesses accepting credit cards have processing fees to pay in this line.
-Credit card processing fees can be categorized into:
+Credit card processing fees can be categorized into several sections

 - Transaction fees.